-For more than 50 years, Monroe County Community College has engaged in a unique governing system that provides members of the college community with a voice in the governing of the institution.
+For nearly 60 years, Monroe County Community College has engaged in a unique governing system that provides members of the college community with a voice in the governing of the institution.

 Governance consists of those institutional arrangements for addressing issues and making decisions that affect institutional mission, resource allocation and the role of internal constituencies.